Cleomenes I: Athenian Revolution (507 BC)

 In Athens, a struggle took place between aristocratic factions headed by Cleisthenes and Isagoras for the control of the city.
 The pro-Spartan oligarch Isagoras became archon in 508/507, but Cleisthenes promised democratic reforms in order to gain greater support among the citizenry and expand his power-base.
-Now on the losing side, Isagoras called for help from his friend Cleomenes, whom it was rumoured was also in love with Isagoras' wife.
+Now on the losing side, Isagoras called for help from his friend Cleomenes, whom it was rumoured was also in love with Isagoras's wife.
 Cleomenes obtained the exile of Cleisthenes through diplomacy, but Isagoras still felt unsafe, and requested intervention by his Spartan friend.
 Cleomenes personally came to Athens with a small bodyguard, possibly thinking that his prestige would be enough to change the political course of the city.
-Cleomenes expelled 700 families linked to Cleisthenes, and also wanted to establish a narrow oligarchy or a tyranny, by suppressing Athens' council (boule) and creating instead a new council of 300 men filled with Isagoras' supporters.
+Cleomenes expelled 700 families linked to Cleisthenes, and also wanted to establish a narrow oligarchy or a tyranny, by suppressing Athens's council (boule) and creating instead a new council of 300 men filled with Isagoras's supporters.
 However, the boule rejected the dissolution order; this act of resistance triggered a large revolt among the Athenians.
 Taken by surprise, Cleomenes and Isagoras sought shelter on the Acropolis, where they were besieged.

-While on the Acropolis, Cleomenes tried to enter the Old Temple of Athena Polias, but the priestess barred him access, saying that the temple was forbidden to Dorians—the ethnic group of the Spartans (Athenians were Ionians).
+While stuck on the Acropolis, Cleomenes tried to enter the Old Temple of Athena Polias, but the priestess barred him access, saying that the temple was forbidden to Dorians—the ethnic group of the Spartans (Athenians were Ionians).
 Cleomenes likely wanted to show his strength by making a sacrifice in a forbidden place, which was a typical behaviour for conquerors and notably Spartan commanders.
-Even though the priestess of Athena was the most important cleric in Athens, Herodotus chose not to give her name in order make her speak as the goddess resisting the Spartan invasion.
+Even though the priestess of Athena was the most important cleric in Athens, Herodotus chose not to give her name in order to make her speak as the goddess resisting the Spartan invasion.
 Cleomenes famously replied: "Woman, I am not Dorian but Achaean".
 In this context, the Achaeans were the Greeks of Homer's poems.
-The name recalls the ephor Chilon's policy of appropriating their heritage in the middle of the 6th-century.
+The name recalls the ephor Chilon's policy of appropriating their heritage in the middle of the 6th century.
 A descendant of Chilon, Cleomenes therefore attempted to present himself as less alien to the Athenians by claiming an Achaean identity.
 His reply to the priestess also conveys a second meaning, as it can be translated by "I am not Dorieus", the name of his rival half-brother.

 In the third day of the siege, Cleomenes realised that his position was hopeless, and negotiated a surrender: the Spartans were allowed to leave with Isagoras, but the supporters of the latter were massacred.